cmosher01/Epple-II/docs/configuration.md

 You can specify a different configuration file for the emulator to use by specifying its name as the argument when running the epple2 program.

-The format of the configuration file is just lines of [commands](commands.md).
+The format of the configuration file is just lines of [commands](usermanual.md).
 Comments begin with a hash `#` character, and continue to the end of the line.

 ## Firmware

-Firmware, commonly called ROM images or ROMs, will need to be loaded into the emulated ROM areas of the emulated Apple in order for it to be able to boot the emulated Apple machine.
+Firmware, commonly called ROM images or ROMs, will need to be loaded into the ROM areas of the emulated Apple in order for it to boot.
-The firmware available is described in this documentation.
 Once the firmware image files are installed on your computer, you can use the `import` command in the configuration file to load the image files into the emulator.

-Since the Epple \]\[ program emulates only the hardware, you will need to load some _system software_ into in, in order for it to operate usefully.
-This software is commonly called *firmware* or *ROMs*, because it is stored in the read-only memory area of the emulated system.
-The original system software on the Apple \]\[ machines is copyright by Apple, and is proprietary.
+The original system software on the
+Apple \]\[ machines is copyright by Apple, and is proprietary.
 If you own an actual Apple \]\[ or Apple \]\[ plus machine, you can copy the firmware from it (`$D000`-`$FFFF`) (into a file on your PC) and use it.
 Alternatively, you can download the firmware images from the [Apple II Library](https://mosher.mine.nu/apple2/).

-If you do not want to download the proprietary firmware, you can still use the emulator (albeit in a rudimentary manner) with the free (GPLv3) _System ROM (Demo)_ package (included with EPPLE \]\[).
+If you do not want to download the proprietary firmware, you can still use the emulator (albeit in a rudimentary manner) with the free (GPLv3) *System ROM (Demo)* package (included with EPPLE \]\[).
 The source code is also available; you can assemble it using the [xa Assembler](http://www.floodgap.com/retrotech/xa/).
 The Demo System ROM only provides commands to dump or set memory bytes,